advancedresearch/toy_model_of_physical_seshatic_identity/README.md

 Since there are 4x4 bits, one gets `2^(4*4) = 65536` worlds to check before moving the player.
 So, the "laws of nature" are evaluated 65536 times by inserting bits into indeterminate cell values.
+This is done twice, one to check for valid player moves among possible worlds, two to perform a Dr. Strange check that no impossible world can result in the new world.
+The Dr. Strange check makes sure that there exists some reversible algorithm to the "laws of nature".

 There are 3 kinds of indeterminate cell values: